cosmos72/schemesh/README.md

 it seamlessly integrates with standard POSIX pipelines and with Scheme objects, without the need to learn a new language with custom semantics.

-At high level, it means three things:
+At high level, Structured Pipelines consist in three mechanisms:
 - external commands, shell builtins and Scheme functions can serialize structured data and write it to their standard output, in one of several supported formats (at the moment, JSON and WIRE - see below for details).
 - new shell builtins and Scheme functions exist, that read from their standard input, autodetect the serialized format,